Asynchronous Programming

 A Corvid Art Project

-This morning, Carla woke up to unfamiliar noise from the tarmac outside of her hangar.
+One morning, Carla wakes up to unfamiliar noise from the tarmac outside of her hangar.
 Hopping onto the edge of the roof, she sees the humans are setting up for something.
 There’s a lot of electric cabling, a stage, and some kind of big black wall being built up.

 Being a curious crow, Carla takes a closer look at the wall.
 It appears to consist of a number of large glass-fronted devices wired up to cables.
 On the back, the devices say “LedTec SIG-5030”.

-A quick Internet search turns up a user’s manual for these devices.
+A quick internet search turns up a user manual for these devices.
 They appear to be traffic signs, with a programmable matrix of amber LED lights.
-The intent is of the humans is probably to display some kind of information on them during their event.
+The intent of the humans is probably to display some kind of information on them during their event.
 Interestingly, the screens can be programmed over a wireless network.
 Could it be they are connected to the building’s local network?

 Each device on a network gets an IP address, which other devices can use to send it messages.
 We talk more about that in Chapter 13.
 Carla notices that her own phones all get addresses like 10.0.0.20 or 10.0.0.33.
 It might be worth trying to send messages to all such addresses and see if any one of them responds to the interface described in the manual for the signs.